Sirdug/rubber-ducky/README.md

 # rubber-ducky
-scripts for rubber ducky chromebook
+scripts for rubber ducky chromebook.
+The files are in brantches that go ot what they will work on.